isomerpages/imh-smhc/_speakers/Track Speakers/Dr Alvin Neo.md

 As the project lead of Mindside, Dr Neo is at the forefront of efforts to bring mental healthcare into primary care by ensuring accessible resources within the community.

-Beyond his organisation, Dr. Neo also contributes to national healthcare policies and protocols.
+Beyond his organisation, Dr Neo also contributes to national healthcare policies and protocols.
 He serves as a member and advisor on several Ministry of Health workgroups and drug advisory boards for pharmaceutical companies.

-Dr. Neo's blend of medical expertise and business acumen bridges the gap between clinical practice and the evolving healthcare landscape.
+Dr Neo's blend of medical expertise and business acumen bridges the gap between clinical practice and the evolving healthcare landscape.
 His dedication to innovation and navigating industry complexities positions him as a catalyst for positive change.